Removal from the Virgin and other lender panels: Why they do it and how to get reinstated

 • Failure to reapply to remain on the Virgin convincing panel

-• Recurring non-compliance with post completion requirements on behalf of Virgin
+• Persistent non-compliance with post completion requirements on behalf of Virgin

-• Am I restricted as to the number of occasions my law firm can apply to be reinstated on the Virgin conveyancing panel?
+• Am I restricted as to the number of occasions my firm can submit applications to get back on the Virgin conveyancing panel?

 • Is there a charge to revert back onto the Virgin conveyancing panel?

-• What happens if our Virgin panel reinstatement application is refused and the client of the firm has a mortgage offer with the Virgin?
+• What are the next steps open to me if our Virgin panel reinstatement application is refused and our client has a mortgage application with the Virgin?

 Top Tip: The best way to avoid the hassle of seeking Virgin panel reinstatement is to ensure that your firm is not removed off of the Virgin conveyancing panel in the first place.